martynasraila/mygomtech-qualification-master/Task.md

 * Validate login username, password
 * Add loader to login page
 * After Email update page should not be reloaded
-* Add worng emails filter
+* Add wrong emails filter
 * Add tests
 * Refactor to make the code neat and clean - this will keep your teammates happy
 * Fix as many errors as you notice

+Additional errors found:
+Credentials in url